arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/y-combinator/2022-08-11-y-combinator-in-csharp-part-2.md

 Neither `sum` nor `quasi_sum` are recursive.

 We have a couple of little problems here.<br/>
-First: `proper_continuation` is still undefined.<br/>
+- First: `proper_continuation` is still undefined.
-Second, `quasi_sum` does not even compile: the poor C#'s type inference is not able to workout the type.
+- Second, `quasi_sum` does not even compile: the poor C#'s type inference is not able to workout the type.
 We need to give the compiler a hand:

 ```csharp
 Func<Func<int, int>, Func<int, int>> quasi_sum =